- Chart

 ETF Overview

-The Simplify US Equity PLUS Downside Convexity ETF (SPYC) aims to provide capital appreciation while also offering downside protection.
-It seeks to participate in US equity market gains while mitigating potential losses during market downturns through a combination of stocks and options strategies.
+The Simplify US Equity PLUS Downside Convexity ETF (SPDX) aims to provide investors with exposure to the US equity market while incorporating a strategy designed to offer downside protection.
+It seeks to capture equity market upside while mitigating significant losses during market downturns through the use of options strategies.
+The ETF is designed for investors looking for a core US equity holding with an embedded risk management overlay.

 Investment Objective